Vietnam.vn - Nền tảng quảng bá Việt Nam

 2023 could be China's weakest growth year in decades.
 (Source: China Daily)

-The cause is the crisis in the real estate sector, weak consumer activity and global uncertainties.
+The cause was the crisis in the real estate sector, weak consumer activity and global uncertainties.

 In an interview with AFP news agency, a group of 10 experts predicted that China's Gross Domestic Product (GDP) would grow by 5.2% in 2023, the lowest level since 1990, excluding the Covid-19 pandemic period.

-The growth rate represents an acceleration from the 3% rate in 2022, when business activity was hampered by pandemic restrictions.
+The growth rate represents an acceleration from the 3% rate in 2022, when business activities were hampered by pandemic restrictions.

-After lifting these measures, the Chinese government set a target of economic growth of around 5% in 2023.
-Initially, the return to normal life provided a recovery momentum at the beginning of the year, but this recovery soon lost momentum, as a lack of confidence among households and businesses cast a shadow over consumption.
+After lifting these measures, the Chinese government has set an economic growth target of around 5% in 2023.
+Initially, the return to normal life provided a recovery momentum at the beginning of the year, but this recovery soon lost momentum, as a lack of confidence among households and businesses overshadowed consumption.

 In addition, the prolonged crisis in the real estate sector, record-high youth unemployment, and a slowdown in the global economy have also eroded the growth momentum of the world's second-largest economy.

-In an uneven economic recovery, the services sector has benefited as consumers return to restaurants and tourist attractions.
+In an uneven economic recovery, services have been a beneficiary, as consumers return to restaurants and tourist attractions.
 But spending remains lower than in 2019, before the Covid-19 pandemic.

-Another bright spot in the economy is the state-subsidized auto sector.
+Another rare bright spot in the economy has been the state-subsidized auto sector.
 The electrification wave has bolstered domestic automakers like BYD, which dethroned Tesla as the world’s top-selling electric carmaker in the fourth quarter of last year.

 Mr. Teeuwe Mevissen, an analyst at Rabobank, warned that the above challenges will continue in 2024.